matplotlib/matplotlib.github.com/_sources/thirdpartypackages/index.rst.txt

 mpl-probscale
 =============
-`mpl-probscale <http://matplotlib.org/mpl-probscale/>`_ is a small extension that allows Matplotlib users to specify probabilty scales.
+`mpl-probscale <https://matplotlib.org/mpl-probscale/>`_ is a small extension that allows Matplotlib users to specify probability scales.
 Simply importing the ``probscale`` module registers the scale with Matplotlib, making it accessible via e.g., ``ax.set_xscale('prob')`` or ``plt.yscale('prob')``.